 With a menu so delicious you’ll want to sample every dish, it only makes sense to extend your lunch through to dinner to make the most out of your sitting at Soul Bar & Bistro.
 Home of some of the city’s best salt and pepper squid (and don’t forget the mac and cheese), Soul is the perfect place to sink an exceptional cocktail (or two, we’re not here to judge) and soak up the all-weather waterfront atmosphere.

 If you have a craving for dumplings, look no further than Grand Harbour Chinese & Seafood Restaurant.
 This place is an institution and has been serving yum cha to hungry Aucklanders for almost 20 years.
 Renowned for the freshness of its dim sum, its laden trolleys are emptied after just a single lap of the expansive dining room, ensuring dishes are always at an optimal level of tastiness.
 Pair with a frosty beer and you’re in for a brunch like no other.

 VYC Trattoria Moderna

-Formerly known as Viaduct Yacht Club, VYC Trattoria Moderna‘s new offering is bringing laidback vibes and plenty of delicious fresh pasta to Viaduct Harbour.
-Open five days a week from 12pm until late, the Tuscan-inspired menu, punchy cocktails of the week and prime position are invitation enough to pay a lingering visit.
+Formerly known as Viaduct Yacht Club, VYC Trattoria Moderna‘s new offering is serving laidback vibes and plenty of delicious fresh pasta for large group bookings and events.
+The Tuscan-inspired menu, punchy cocktails of the week and prime position are invitation enough to host a special occasion here.

 Dr. Rudi’s Rooftop Brewing Co.